ap-andersson/DNReadItAll/README.md

 # DNReadItAll
-Removed paywall and adblock stuff from DN.se using plain old Javascript,
+Removed paywall and adblock stuff from DN.se using plain old Javascript.